 Indirect grilling is the recommended method for cooking ribs on the grill.
 Place the ribs on the grill grates opposite the heat source to prevent them from cooking too quickly and becoming dry.
 Close the lid to create an oven-like environment that surrounds the ribs with consistent heat.

-See also How to cook chewy bacon in the oven
+See also How long to cook can green beans

 Monitor the Cooking Time